chaoss/wg-value/focus-areas/labor-investment/labor_investment.md

-# Labor Investment
+# Labor Investment by Organization

 ## 1. Description

-Gives an OSPO manager a way to compare contributed labor costs across a portfolio of projects.
+Open source projects are often supported by organizations through labor investment.
+This metric tracks the monetary investment of organizations (as evident in labor costs) to individual projects.

 ## 2. Use Cases
+This metric gives an Open Source Program Office (OSPO) manager a way to compare contributed labor costs across a portfolio of projects.

 The OSPO manager can use the Labor Cost metric to:
 - report labor costs of contributed vs in-house work